Tanzania

 Delivering twice-yearly vitamin A supplementation to children under the age of 5 to ensure good health and combat malnutrition.

-Training case finders to identify and refer cataract patients and support clinicians with education and resources to reverse blindness caused by cataracts.
+Training case finders to identify and refer cataract patients and supporting clinicians with education and resources to reverse blindness caused by cataracts.

 Last year, we helped millions build lasting change

-Reached 80% — more than 500,000 — of children under the age of 5 with 2 doses of vitamin A, protecting their vision and health.
+Reached 100%—more than 492,000—of children under the age of 5 with two doses of vitamin A, protecting their vision and health.

-Supported cataract screening for nearly 1,300 individuals, of whom nearly 690 received surgery for at least one eye.
+Supported cataract screening of nearly 5,100 individuals, identifying nearly 4,000 cases of cataracts and 892 cases of trachoma, of which 3703 received surgery in at least one eye.

 Office opened: 1984